Construction Industry Seminars

 31 July 2019 - The liability of building professionals for defective products

-Lavan's Construction and Infrastructure team discussed a decision on combustible aluminium cladding in Owners Corporation v LU Simon Builders Pty Ltd VCAT 286, using the decision as a vehicle to:
+Lavan's Construction & Infrastructure team discussed a decision on combustible aluminium cladding in Owners Corporation v LU Simon Builders Pty Ltd VCAT 286, using the decision as a vehicle to:

 - Explain to what extent building professionals (builders, architects, engineers, surveyors etc) in Western Australia can be held responsible for the use of defective building products; and